endoflife-date/endoflife.date/index.md

 layout: home
 nav_exclude: true
 title: Home
+# This is the content for the website homepage (https://endoflife.date/)
 ---

 This site maintains quick links for checking End Of Life dates for various products.